Marshall JCM800: Description

-These were the second series of Marshalls equipped with a master volume, which allowed for more distortion at lower volumes.
+The JCM800 series were the second series of Marshalls equipped with a master volume, which allowed for more distortion at lower volumes.
 Compared to the earlier "Master Volume" series, they offered some advantages, including the possibility to be patched internally and linked with other amplifiers.
 The first JCM800s were in fact Master Volume amplifiers (Models 2203 and 2204, at 100 and 50 watts respectively), repackaged in new boxes with new panels.
 Soon, however, the Model 2205 and 2210 appeared on the market.
-These were equipped with two channels, which could be activated via a foot switch, allowing for separate lead and rhythm sounds.
+These were equipped with two channels, which could be activated via a footswitch, allowing for separate lead and rhythm sounds.
 They also had an effects loop and reverb, also a first for Marshall.